 At the UW Bothell, international undergraduates fall into one of the following categories.
 Please read the following definitions to determine which category you should use for applying.

-- International Freshman: A student who has completed or will complete secondary school (high school) but has not yet attended any college or university.
+- International First-Year: A student who has completed or will complete secondary school (high school) but has not yet attended any college or university.
 If you have completed high school and plan to enroll in college classes before attending the UW Bothell, you should apply as a transfer student.
-If you are taking college-level courses while you are still attending high school, apply as a freshman.
+If you are taking college-level courses while you are still attending high school, apply as a first-year.

 - International Transfer: A student who is attending or has attended any post-secondary institution but has not yet completed a four-year bachelor’s degree.
 If you are planning to enroll at any college or university before attending the UW, even if it is for one term only, you will be considered an international transfer applicant.

 - International Post Baccalaureate (fifth-year student): A student who has completed or will complete a four-year bachelor’s degree considered equivalent to a U.S. bachelor’s degree prior to enrolling at UW Bothell.

 Admission to Majors

 All first-year applicants are initially admitted to the university and not into specific programs and majors.
 Transfer students may be admitted directly to a major depending on how many transfer credits are granted.
 Transfer students who satisfy the prerequisites for the major and/or who have 135 or more quarter credits granted must apply directly to the major.

 Admission to the university does not guarantee admission into a specific major program or college.
 In all cases, admission to intended majors is a separate procedure, application, and/or review process.
 Most programs have additional GPA, prerequisite course work, and/or other requirements.
 To learn more about the admission expectations, requirements, and procedures for the major or program of interest to you, consult the program of study